Credible

 Good Neighbor Next Door

-HUD’s Good Neighbor Next Door program helps law enforcement officers, teachers (pre-Kindergarten through 12th grade), firefighters, and emergency medical technicians buy homes in revitalization areas at a 50% discount.
+HUD’s Good Neighbor Next Door program helps law enforcement officers, teachers (pre-kindergarten through 12th grade), firefighters, and emergency medical technicians buy homes in revitalization areas at a 50% discount.
 In return, you agree to live in the home as your principal residence for at least three years.

 The homes are listed on the program website for seven days.
 If more than one qualified offer is submitted, the buyer is selected by lottery.
 Buyers must sign a silent second mortgage, but you won’t pay interest or principal as long as you remain in the home for three years.